mhardcastle/ddf-pipeline/docs/extract.md

 The extraction pipeline uses `rclone` (https://rclone.org/) to retrieve archive files from cloud storage.
-You need a token (a 'macaroon') to download from the archive and you can obtain this from the LoTSS website https://lofar-surveys.org/releases.html .
-Place it in a directory and ensure that the environment variable `RCLONE_CONFIG_DIR` points to this directory.
+You need a token (a 'macaroon') to download from the archive and once the DR2 release is complete you can obtain this from the LoTSS website https://lofar-surveys.org/releases.html -- in the meantime LoTSS collaborators can download the tokens from the private web pages.
+Place the macaroon in a directory and ensure that the environment variable `RCLONE_CONFIG_DIR` points to this directory.

 ## running an extraction